cohesity/SecureX/README.md

 ### <a name="restore-anomaly"></a> Cohesity Restore Anomalous Object
 [top](#Cisco-SecureX-Integration)

 This workflow restores the specified anomalous object to the latest clean snapshot.
 It also resolves the alert on helios once the restore task is triggered.
-The restored VM name will in the format Recover-{original VM name}-VM-{epoch timestamp when the vm is restored} and the restore task name on the cluster will be in format Cisco_SecureX_triggered_restore_task_{object name}
+The restored VM name will in the format Recover-{original VM name}-VM-{epoch timestamp when the vm is restored} and the restore task name on the cluster will be in format Cisco_SecureX_triggered_restore_task_{object name}.
+This workflows also Resolves the SecureX Incident and Sighting or deletes them, based on the `Cohesity Delete Sighting and Incident` variable.

 > This is an Response workflow.